 What is the function of Love?
 How does Complete Information express itself in the Concert Hall– are all songs being equally heard?
 Does everyone know everything about everyone else?
 In other words, does the choice of Love mean Linh will know every desire for and detail of all Dave’s relationships, including Linh and beyond?
-No, not beyond, but within the Concert Hall, Linh will know everything that connects the two, and any shared Ripples with those others affected by the pair’s interactions.
+No, not beyond, but in the Concert Hall, Linh will know everything that relates to their relationship, and subsequently, any shared Ripples with those others affected by the pair’s interactions.

-Consider these Ripples passing from one level of contact in the network to the next as a variety of ways to experience the performance of a play– the difference between being onstage, in the audience, or simply aware of the play’s existence.
+Consider these Ripples, passing from one level of contact in a network to the next, as a variety of ways to experience the performance of a play– the difference between being onstage, in the audience, or simply aware of the play’s existence.
 For a deeper dive into this idea, see TOE: Role Play.
 The initial level with Linh hitting Dave would be firsthand– a performer onstage, embodied and visceral.
 With Dave slapping Sid, Linh’s proportion would be secondhand– an audience member in the front row, passive, yet with an array of senses involved.
-Lastly, Sid yelling at Felix, and Linh’s experience would be indirect– reading a review of the play, where information, albeit sparse, is still being relayed.
+Lastly, Sid shoving Felix, and Linh’s experience would be indirect– reading a review of the play, where information, albeit sparse, is still being relayed.

-What won’t Linh know with Complete Information (CI) in the Hall?
+What won’t Linh know with Complete Information?
 Whatever has nothing to do with her.
-For example, Dave could suffer from a terrible fight with boss Noa, have the worst day of his life, and Linh would only know if Dave chooses to share it with her.
+Complete Information is not all possible data, but instead, all related data.
+For example, Dave could suffer from a terrible fight with boss Noa, have the worst day of his life, and Linh would only know if Dave chooses to share it with her, or if the fight involved her in some way.
 If Noa joins the pair in the Concert Hall, Noa will learn firsthand what he did to Dave, come to fully empathize with his former employee.
-Unless Linh had been involved in that same office, or Dave had told her the story later, Linh would never know of Noa and Dave’s disturbing exchange.
-Likewise, Complete Information in the Hall is not all possible data, but instead, all related information.
+Unless Linh had been part of that same office, or Dave had told her the story later, Linh would never know of Noa and Dave’s disturbing exchange, as it had nothing to do with her.

 What is the function of Power, of silencing Ripples Linh has no desire for?
+If Complete Information is the truth, is Information Control a lie?
+Information Control is more than that, it’s manipulation, curation.
 With Information Control, Linh doesn’t have to know what that punch felt like unless she wants to.
-Linh could choose to experience only Dave’s adrenaline, or feeling of betrayal– whatever personally interests her.
+Linh could choose to experience only Dave’s adrenaline, or feeling of confusion– whatever personally interests her.
 And those subsequent knock-on effects?
 They become a menu to be dined upon at her leisure.
 So, when we die, if we don’t want to experience the full weight of our actions toward others, stay out of the Concert Hall, and choose Power.

 Although we might experience Love at any point in our lives, we must all exercise Power– one forcefully consumes air, food, and information to survive.
-For most of us on Earth, we embrace both, wandering moment-by-moment between Love and Power, collecting research, and slowly understanding which frame best suits us.
+For most of us on Earth, we embrace both, wandering moment-by-moment between Love and Power, experimenting with our options, and slowly coming to understand which frame best suits us.
 Surviving this life was never the point for Love, but instead, the Mixture’s unique experiences are what matters.
 For Power, the universe is an eternal source of novelty, to be cherry-picked as one sees fit.

-From either Love’s or Power’s standpoint, death is a simple exit from an elaborate illusion, but from ours, it’s the most visceral, potentially terrifying certainty no one escapes.
-However, the mortal frame of our impending doom, born from a spiritual amnesia, is key to so many experiences unique to the living: fear, loathing, forgiveness, laughter.
+From either framework’s standpoint, death is a simple exit from an elaborate illusion, but from ours, it’s the most visceral, potentially terrifying certainty no one escapes.
+However, this mortal frame of our impending doom, born from a spiritual amnesia of our true nature, is key to so many experiences unique to the living: fear, loathing, forgiveness, laughter.
 Within the Concert Hall, Linh and her friends are integrated, never able to miss each other.
 With no death, no void of communication, certain spontaneous experiences, ranging from the comedy of misunderstanding to the exhilaration of reunion, are not even a possibility in the Concert Hall, until they are known in life.
-From the comfort of a beyond-life existence, Linh’s still willing to return to this painful, boring, exciting universe to assemble its precious tools of novelty.
+From the comfort of a beyond-life existence, Linh’s still willing to return to this painful, boring, exciting universe to assemble its precious tools of novelty formation.

 Once reconnected in death, we might share our experiences in a way not possible in life, in the way those NDEs had.
 In life, Jasper was well over six-foot tall, and can share with Linh exactly what it was like for him dunk a basketball on Earth.
 In life, Linh had played volleyball, but never basketball.
 In the Hall, she would have embodied memories and models of movement similar to Jasper’s, but she’d not be able to fully grasp all of Jasper’s data, the way a fellow basketball player would.
-Compared to the actual experience of dunking a basketball on Earth, Linh’s experience would be more like an HD video with those relevant sense memories included– those similar sport-based models of motion from her years playing volleyball.
+Compared to the actual experience of dunking a basketball on Earth, Linh’s experience of Jasper’s dunk would be more like a virtual reality game with those relevant sense memories included– those similar, sport-based models of movement from her years playing volleyball, like leaping into the air, twisting for better position, and driving her hand towards its goal.
 Without a mortal body’s models stored in Linh’s SFS, she’ll never learn to master an Earthly skill such as playing basketball through the beyond-life’s direct retelling.
-However, the great benefit– outside of feeling the exhilaration of that dunk– is how shared memory improves Linh’s appreciation for the game as a spectator, from the perspective of someone whose neck cranes as her towering friend scores another bucket.
+However, the great benefit– outside of feeling the exhilaration and satisfaction of that dunk– is how shared memory improves Linh’s appreciation for the game as a spectator, from the perspective of someone whose neck cranes as her towering friend scores another bucket.

 It may seem pretty obvious which of the two frames one will choose.
-All information available to Love is also available to Power, and furthermore, Power can forego the “punishment of sin” and filter what It’s exposed to.
+The information available to Love is also available to Power, and furthermore, Power can forego the “punishment of sin” and filter what It’s exposed to.
 Why would two abusive men choose Love in their near-deaths?
 Because it’s not just about access, but Love’s inherent ability to generate limitless novelty and more.
-After enduring the intensity this messy body imposes upon us, suffering’s value isn’t in making sense of nor placing blame for it, but instead, in developing connections.
-In the Concert Hall, we share all of our joy and our suffering, and build an afterlife on a foundation of kinship, where novelty explodes.
+After enduring the intensity this messy body imposes upon us, suffering provides additional value, not in making sense of nor placing blame for it, but instead, in developing connections.
+In the Concert Hall, we share all of our joy and our suffering– we build an afterlife on a foundation of kinship, where novelty explodes.
+It is only through suffering that we might know those poignant moments of forgiveness, reunion, healing, and so much more.
+It is also in the sharing of our common sufferings that we discover deeper connections with those who know our pain in ways no other can.

 What’s the benefit of the framework of Love?
 In “heaven,” we will not be alone.
 Through Complete Information, all Sets who return to the Concert Hall exist together, allowing for effortless, exponential novelty.
 This effect is due to the nature of integrated relationships.
-Individuals exploring their differences, unfiltered, will undoubtedly create all kinds of things unimaginable anywhere else.
+Individuals exploring their differences, unfiltered, will undoubtedly create all kinds of things unimaginable elsewhere.
 But there’s a “cost.”
-To enter the Concert Hall, we first will suffer Complete Information– the true justice of all the Ripples our actions and reactions created on Earth.
+To enter the Concert Hall, we first will suffer and rejoice in Complete Information– the true justice and reward of all the Ripples our actions and reactions created on Earth.

 What’s the benefit of the framework of Power?
+Through Information Control, we don’t have to be exposed to anything we don’t want.
 In this “heaven” there’s no permanent line of communication, and we’re all alone– absolute freedom.
-Through Information Control, we don’t have to be exposed to anything we don’t want.
-But Power is more than just controlling Ripples, It’s consumption, through force, of any information we desire.
+But Power is more than just controlling Ripples, It’s forceful consumption of any information we desire.
 If Linh wants to uncover how Dave and Noa fought– even though Dave never shared it with Linh– Power allows Linh to extract that information through the Marketplace.
 To understand how this works, let’s dive into the “cost” of Power– where we all initially go when we die.

 Previous